 - A local or state government agency

 Because the elderly person is giving up many of their rights and has to trust someone else to take care of them and their assets, the conservator process is complex and can take a considerable amount of time.
-This is one of the many reasons why it is important to work with a Chandler, AZ power of attorney lawyer moving forward.
+This is one of the many reasons why it is important to work with us moving forward.
 Steps may include:

 - Filing a request in court to appoint a conservator.
 This petition needs to contain the elderly individual’s name, the petitioner’s name, a list of the elderly person’s relatives, and why they feel it necessary to appoint a guardian.
 It also must be noted why they are not pursuing other alternatives to guardianship, such as a durable power of attorney, the presence or absence of a living trust, and if the elderly person is receiving government benefits or not.
 (If they are, they can appoint someone to oversee this income).

 - Notifying the elderly person and any of their family that a petition was filed for conservatorship.

 - The court performs an investigation to decide the necessity of a conservatorship.

 - The judge requires a hearing where they will hear statements, discuss the petition, and decide whether the individual is able to take care of themselves and approves or disapproves the petition.

 The process for obtaining conservatorship for an elderly loved one is difficult and the ramifications are serious.
 If the elderly individual still has the mental capacity to do so, creating a durable power of attorney or a living will offer the opportunity to choose a preferred guardian and give them more say in their care should there come a time where they are unable to do so for themselves.
 Enlist the assistance of an AZ Power of Attorney Lawyer from Citadel Law Firm, PLLC with experience in elder law and conservatorships to explain the process and available avenues you may pursue.